Pian Upe Game Reserve

-Pian Upe Game Reserve is one of the largest wildlife conservation areas in Uganda – second only to the Murchison Falls National Park.
-It is located in the Karamoja region in the northeastern part of Uganda.
+Pian Upe Game Reserve is one of the largest wildlife conservation areas in Uganda.
+It is only second only to the Murchison Falls National Park.
+The Reserve is located in Nakapiriprit District in North Eastern Uganda which is part of the wider Karamoja region.
 The reserve covers an area of about 2,788 square kilometers and is found between Kidepo National park and Mount Elgon National Park.
 Pian Upe is bordered by the Bokora Wildlife Reserve and Matheniko game reserve in different directions.
 Unlike Matheniko and Bokora, Pian Upe game reserve is part of the Mount Elgon Conservation Area.

-Two main tribes live near this vast wilderness – The Pian who are a sub-division of the Karamojong and the Upe who are a mixture of both the Karamojong and Kalenjin.
+Two main tribal groups living near this vast wilderness are the Pian who are a sub-division of the Karamojong and the Upe who are a mixture of both the Karamojong and Kalenjin.
 Pian Upe Wildlife reserve derives its name from these two indigenous African tribes.

 - To reach Pian Upe Wildlife reserve from Kampala, you need to first drive to Mbale town.
 This journey takes 5 hours.
-The park offices are found along the Mbale-Moroto highway.
-Reaching the park offices from Mbale involves traveling for another 90 kilometers (2 hours’ drive).
+The park offices are found along the Mbale to Moroto highway.
+Reaching the park offices from Mbale involves traveling for another 90 kilometers in a journey taking 2 hours.
 You will know you have reached as soon as you pass the Chepsukunya Trading Center.
-It is at the offices that you can make all booking and other arrangements for activities in the reserve.
+It is at the offices that you can make all bookings and other arrangements for activities in the reserve.

 - A visit to the Pian Upe wildlife reserve can be combined with a safari to Kidepo Valley national park or visiting the Sipi Falls.